A person’s arms may go numb while they sleep due to their sleeping posture. However, a numb arm at night may also result from underlying nerve damage.

 Numbness and tingling are some of the most common symptoms of multiple sclerosis (MS).

-These symptoms usually affect the face.
-However, depending on the location of the spinal lesions that occur with multiple sclerosis, a person may also feel numbness and tingling in the arms or legs.
+Depending on the location of the spinal lesions that occur with multiple sclerosis, a person may feel numbness and tingling in the:

 Stroke and transient ischemic attacks can cause numbness and tingling in the arms.
 A transient ischemic attack occurs when something temporarily blocks blood flow to the brain.